Skip to main navigation Skip to main content

 • supports that individual members of the carer’s family need or require

 • any support needs and strategies for managing or resolving conflicts of interest, if applicable, for a Child Safety employee who is also a carer.
-(Refer to Respond when a carer applicant is also a Child Safety employee.)
+(Refer to Respond when a carer applicant applies or is a Child Safety employee.)

 Work with the non-family-based care service provider to develop an action plan